Verilator Visual Simulator Architecture

 Optimization and Performance Considerations

 The simulation for the messenger runs at roughly 2-5 MHz effective clock speed, meaning 50MHz hardware clock simulation executes in $50 / 2.5 \approx 20\times$ real-time.
 This slowdown factor is acceptable because human interaction (keyboard input, visual observation) operates at much slower timescales.
 I deliberately chunk cycle execution (simulating 8,333 cycles between frame renders) to maintain responsive 60fps display updates while maximizing throughput.
-This is similar to how FPS is mantained in the BareMetal Logic game when we take as much time to calculate TPS and then spend the rest of the cycle rendering to screen to mantain 60 FPS.
+This is similar to how FPS is maintained in the BareMetal Logic game when we take as much time to calculate TPS and then spend the rest of the cycle rendering to screen to maintain 60 FPS.

 // Chunked simulation for responsiveness